RajashekarRaju/GoogleDeveloperTraining-AndroidKotlinFundamentalApps/README.md

 ### 8.1: Getting data from the internet
 ### 8.2: Loading and displaying images from the internet
 ### 8.3: Filtering and detail views with internet data

+### Lesson 9: Repository
+Lesson 9 teaches you how to add a repository to abstract the data layer and provide a clean API to the rest of the app in your Android Kotlin app.
+You also learn how to use WorkManager to schedule background tasks in an efficient and optimized way.